PetarSpassov/Quinngard/README.md

 - Lightning Tower targets affected increased from 3 to 5.

 **Barricades**
-- Upkeep removed.
+- Barricades now build much faster and cost no upkeep.
-- Cost for building increased from 50 to 75 wood.
+- Damage dealt by Barricades reduced from 15% to 10% of the enemy's max HP.
 - Damage taken by barricades when a mob walks through them reduced by 50%.
 - Lightning Barricade targets affected increased from 3 to 5.
 - Venom Barricade damage increased from 0.3 to 0.6 per second.
 - Frost Barricade duration increased (2 -> 4 seconds) and slow increased (-15% -> -30%).

 ### End of Year bonuses
 - End of Year bonuses per map reduced from 4 to 3.
   - *Modder note: As the number of secondary objectives has increased, and average reward quality has been drastically increased, it should be around the same power level to leave 803 instead of 804.
 This should make games a lot shorter and make people feel less forced to stay until 804.*